YSCEDC/YSCE-AircraftRefresh/README.md

 The same course is to be used for configuration files.

 DNM and SRF files are to be treated as models.

-IST and DAT files are to be treated as models.
+IST and DAT files are to be treated as configuration files.

 DO NOT GENERATE AN LST.
 THIS WILL BE DONE WHEN PUSHING PACK(S) TO MASTER.